MollyJeanB/our-bugs-ourselves/slides.md

 <p style="opacity: 75%; text-align: center;"> (GIF: via GIPHY )</p>

 <!--
 Thorny problems in our code don't just unite use through critsit trauma bonding--tho that too!
-The biggest problems almost always
+Just like the most spectacular failures must involve layers of error--lack or oversight, planning, testing, checking assumptions, the greatest successes and comebacks are also collective.

+The most challenging problems usually require multiple minds, and expanding our perspective through pair programming, intensive reviews, and good questions, makes us all better.
  -->

 ---